- Academic Affairs

 A: Employees will NOT have access to enter overtime in the overtime section of the timesheet.
-If over 40 hours are worked in a week and it is reflected from the IN/OUT time that was entered, the system will automatically calculate overtime hours.
+If more than 40 hours are worked in a week and it is reflected from the IN/OUT time that was entered, the system will automatically calculate overtime hours.
 It is not necessary to manually enter in overtime hours.

 A: Yes.
 The system calculates overtime per week.

 Q: I did not take a lunch break.
-Am I required to enter in lunch break hours?
+Am I required to enter in lunch-break hours?

 A: No. You are not required to enter in a lunch break if you did not take one.